Skip to main content

 Technical Analysis

-CVE-2025-34069 is a critical authentication bypass vulnerability affecting GFI Software's Kerio Control version 9.4.5.
+CVE-2025-34069 is an authentication bypass vulnerability categorized under CWE-306 (Missing Authentication for Critical Function) affecting GFI Software's Kerio Control version 9.4.5.
 The root cause lies in an insecure default configuration of the non-transparent proxy service listening on TCP port 3128, combined with weak access controls in the GFIAgent service.
-This proxy can be exploited by unauthenticated attackers to forward requests to internal services that are normally protected by firewall rules, specifically targeting the GFIAgent service on ports 7995 and 7996.
-By leveraging this proxy, attackers can bypass firewall restrictions and access internal management endpoints without any authentication.
-Once accessed, the attacker can retrieve sensitive information such as the appliance UUID and issue administrative commands through the proxy, effectively gaining full administrative control over the Kerio Control appliance.
-The vulnerability is classified under CWE-306 (Missing Authentication for Critical Function), indicating that critical functions are exposed without proper authentication checks.
-The CVSS v4.0 score of 9.5 (critical) reflects the high impact and ease of exploitation, with no user interaction or privileges required.
-Although no public exploits have been reported yet, the vulnerability's nature and severity make it a significant threat to organizations using the affected version of Kerio Control.
-The lack of patch links suggests that a fix may not yet be publicly available, increasing the urgency for mitigation.
+This proxy can be leveraged by unauthenticated attackers to relay requests to internal services that are normally protected by firewall rules, specifically the GFIAgent service on ports 7995 and 7996.
+Through this proxy, attackers can retrieve the appliance's universally unique identifier (UUID), which may be used to fingerprint or further target the device.
+More critically, attackers can issue administrative commands via the proxy interface, effectively gaining full administrative access to the Kerio Control appliance.
+This access compromises the confidentiality, integrity, and availability of the appliance and potentially the entire network it protects.
+The vulnerability requires no authentication or user interaction, making it highly exploitable remotely over the network.
+The CVSS 4.0 vector (AV:N/AC:L/AT:P/PR:N/UI:N/VC:H/VI:H/VA:H/SC:H/SI:H/SA:H) indicates network attack vector, low attack complexity, partial attack requirements, no privileges or user interaction needed, and high impact on confidentiality, integrity, and availability with scope and security requirements also high.
+Although no public exploits have been reported yet, the critical severity and straightforward exploitation path make this a significant threat to affected environments.

 Potential Impact